How To Build A Website Project Plan Like a Top Web Design Agency

 Strong messaging goes beyond great copy.

 It requires a plan of every website page we'll create, and the goal for each page.
-We begin with initial pages we plan on building, that provide information about our company, discuss our core offers, and educate the customer about our solution.
+We begin with the initial pages we plan on building, that provide information about our company, discuss our core offers, and educate the customer about our solution.

 These pages include: